Buy a Life Insurance Plan in a few clicks

 Ref.
 No. KLI/22-23/E-BB/999

 Among the various tax-saving instruments under Section 80C is the National Pension Scheme (NPS), which falls under Section 80CCD of the Income Tax Act.
 The NPS is an initiative by the Government of India to provide retirement benefits.
-As this is a tax-saving investment, the golden rule to master it is to start early to save and foster monetary growth.
+As this is a tax-saving investment, the golden rule to master is to start early to save and foster monetary growth.

 The NPS scheme holds immense value for those who work in the private sector and require a regular pension after retirement.
 However, investors with a low-risk appetite can benefit the most from this scheme.
-One of the numerous National Pension Scheme benefits is that it is portable across jobs and locations.

 The NPS is a useful scheme for anyone who wishes to start planning for retirement early and has a low-risk tolerance.
 A regular pension (income) in retirement would surely be advantageous, especially for individuals who retire from private-sector jobs.

 This account comes with a fixed lock-in period until the subscriber reaches the age of 60.
 It permits only a partial withdrawal with certain conditions.
-The contributions made towards Tier 1 accounts are qualified for deductions under Section 80CCD (1) and Section 80CCD(1B).
+The contributions made towards Tier 1 accounts are qualified for deductions under Section 80CCD (1) and Section 80CCD (1B).
 This means that an amount of up to ₹2 lakhs can be invested in NPS Tier 1 account, and the entire amount is eligible for a tax deduction, i.e., ₹1.50 lakh under Sec 80CCD (1) and ₹50,000 under Section 80CCD (1B).

 This voluntary savings account allows subscribers to withdraw when needed.
 This account can be opened with a minimum deposit of ₹250.
 However, the contributions made to the NPS Tier 2 account are not eligible for a tax deduction.
 It is mandatory to have a Tier 1 account in case you wish to open a Tier 2 account.